MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 ms.subservice: compliance
 ms.custom: template-how-to

-#CustomerIntent: As an administrator, I want to be able to create workflows for synced on-prem users so that they can be manged.
+#CustomerIntent: As an administrator, I want to be able to edit user account tasks in workflows so that they will run for synced on-prem users.

 ---

-# Manage synced on-premises users with workflows (preview)
+# Manage user account tasks for hybrid users (preview)

 Workflows created by Lifecycle Workflows can be used to manage the lifecycle of synced on-premises users.
 This allows for greater, and simplified, control of the lifecycle of users within your organization in hybrid environments.
-In this article, you're walked through the steps of enabling a task to be run for an on-premises user.
+In this article, you're walked through the steps of enabling an user account task to be run for an on-premises user.

 ## Prerequisites

 [!INCLUDE [Microsoft Entra ID Governance license](~/includes/entra-entra-governance-license.md)]

-To manage synced on-premises users with Lifecycle workflows, you must first set up hybrid prerequisites within your hybrid environment.
+To manage synced on-premises users with user account tasks with Lifecycle workflows, you must first set up hybrid prerequisites within your hybrid environment.
 For more information on these prerequisites, see:  [Hybrid Prerequisites](lifecycle-workflow-hybrid.md#hybrid-prerequisites).

-## Edit a task to be compatible with synced on-premises users using the Microsoft Entra admin center
+## Edit a user account task to be compatible with synced on-premises users using the Microsoft Entra admin center

 Account related tasks within workflows can be quickly edited to apply to synced on-premises users.
 To edit a task in such way using the Microsoft Entra admin center, you do the following steps: